ConfederacyOfGaia/Gaia/feats.md

 * When you would take fall damage, you can reduce the damage taken by 1d8 + your Dexterity bonus.
 If the damage is decreased to 0, you can move up to 10 feet from where you landed.
 * As a bonus action when you move at least 20 feet on your turn, you can impose a disadvantage on the next attack roll against you before the beginning of your next turn.

-## War Mage

-*Prerequisite: Mage*

-When you take this Feat, you learn the *mage armor* and *magic missile* spells, if you don't already know them.
-These spells cost half the normal spell point cost.
-Additionally, the following modifications are in effect:

-* **Mage Armor:** The target's AC becomes 12 + your proficiency bonus + the target's Dexterity bonus.
-* **Magic Missile:** Each dart does damage equal to 1d4 + your proficiency bonus.

 ## Weapon Specialization